sombriks/common-routes/docs/OVERVIEW.md

 ## errfn(res)

-Helper to catch erros and send them as internal server error (500) to the client.
+Helper to catch errors and send them as internal server error (500) to the client.